sp-hash/TeamBlackMiner/OPTIONS.md

 				TBMiner --miningtime 60

 				This will be mine for 1 hour.

--1 mw --maintenance-wallet	Mine to another wallet x percent of the time.
-				The maintenance-wallet is mined to continuously,
-				so you wont get a jumping hashrate on the main worker.

--0 -mp --maintenance-percent	Set the maintainance-wallet percent.
-				Minimum 1%.
-Maximum 50%.

-				Example:
-				TBMiner --maintenance-percent 1 --maintenance-wallet ****

 -O -ap --all-platforms		Add OpenCL devices from all AMD platforms.
 				Use this option if you are missing AMD cards in the list.